jaames/flipnote.js/www/src/content/docs/acknowledgements.md

 - **[Nintendo](https://www.nintendo.com/)** - for creating Flipnote Studio.
 - **[Hatena](http://www.hatena.ne.jp/)** - for creating Flipnote Hatena, the now-defunct online service for sharing Flipnote Studio creations.

+* It's not mandatory, but if you use this library in your own projects, please consider adding this list of credits somewhere!

 ### References